 Team news Bolivia

 In this Bolivia’s first squad post Copa América, manager Jorge Habegger had ultimately picked five players who had not been among the 20 selected for the tournament in Brazil.
-A month and ten days had passed since their final game in that continental championships, a tournament from which they had been dispatched without scoring a single goal in four matches.
+A month and ten days had passed since their final game in that continental championship, a tournament from which they had been dispatched without scoring a single goal in four matches.

 The five players coming in were experienced goalkeeper Carlos Trucco, left-sided defender Roberto Pérez, central midfielders Vladimir Soria and Erwin Romero, as well as striker William Ramallo.

 There were players who had featured heavily during the Copa which had been omitted: Goalkeeper Marco Barrero, defender Carlos Arias and defensive midfielder Eduardo Villegas, who had all started three matches in Brazil.
 29 year old midfielder José Milton Melgar had, according to some sources, been their best player during that tournament.
-He was still present, in addition to two likely candidates for starting roles: Soria and Romero, the latter another player the ‘wrong’ side of 30.
+He was still present, in addition to two very likely candidates for starting roles: Soria and Romero, the latter, an expressive playmaker, another player the ‘wrong’ side of 30.
 In goalkeeper Luis Galarza and libero Ricardo Fontana, they had two players edging closer to 40: Both were 38!
 It was a squad with a fairly high average age which Habegger had selected for this their opening qualifier.

 Beating Peru, the only other team which had left the Copa without a win to their name, was essential for Bolivia to retain even the faintest of hopes for qualification.
 Only the group winners would progress, and Uruguay were favourites by some distance.